2ITB-Dromtorp/Skoleoppgaver_Kristoffer_2023_2024/utlånsystem/README.md

 ### Final Step
 Once both the backend and frontend are running, your setup should be complete.

+## improvements

+The user data is not fully utilizied yet

+What you can add is

+- Profile page
+- Change password
+- Notifications
+- Better UI
+- Confirm password

 # Author
 | Person | Link |